What is the financial impact of flushed wipes on clean water utilities?

 This report provides an estimate of the increased operating costs for utilities nationwide, with costs also estimated for each state.Download Full ReportDownload Executive Summary

 There are no federal regulations regarding the use of the word “flushable” on packages of wipes or other products, and disposal instructions for wipes are often not clear.
 That’s why some states are looking at making their own laws about labeling wipes.

 The first state in the U.S. with a wipes law!
-The law requires that non-flushable wipes be labeled with a clear “Do Not Flush” logo, and specifies the size, contrast, and placement of the logo on packaging.Learn More
+Washington’s law, passed in 2020, requires that non-flushable wipes be labeled with a clear “Do Not Flush” logo, and specifies the size, contrast, and placement of the logo on packaging.Learn More

 District of Columbia

-Minnesota introduced a bill in February 2020 to define flushability and require “Do Not Flush” labeling on non-flushable wipes.Learn More
+Rhode Island’s bill would require “Do Not Flush” labeling on non-flushable wipes.Learn More

 Interested in Wipes Legislation for Your State?

 The National Association of Clean Water Agencies (NACWA) has developed model state legislation and a white paper explaining the legal issues involved with wipes legislation.
 Contact Cynthia Finley for more information.